bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

    * - Option
      - Description
    * - delta
-     - NOT SURE.
-Default is 1.2.
+     - Default is 1.2.
    * - duration
-     - NOT SURE.
+     - Length of time (in milliseconds) it takes to perform a zoom change.
 Default is 250.
    * - zoomInLabel
      - The text to display on the Zoom In button.
 Default is ``+``.
    * - zoomInTipLabel